ozgurmacit/UpSchoolCS101/README.md

 ## Class 1: Mathematics for Computer Science
 Albert Meyer, and Adam Chlipala. *6.042J Mathematics for Computer Science*.
 Spring 2015.
 Massachusetts Institute of Technology: MIT OpenCourseWare, https://ocw.mit.edu.
 License: [Creative Commons BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 This course includes 18 hours and 43 minutes of video content (33 minutes are optional).
 The video content is backed with a lot of examples.
 The course provides a complete mathematical background for computer science.
-Optional content is marked with ***bold italic*** text.
+Optional content is marked with *italic* text.

-There are also some supplementary content which is marked with **bold** text.
-Currently, supplementary content consists of 9 minutes of reading metarial.
+There are also some supplementary content which is marked with **bold** text (if also optional ***bold italic***).
+Currently, supplementary content consists of 10 minutes of video and 50 minutes of reading metarial.

 ### Unit 1: Proofs
 Website: https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-spring-2015/proofs/